 That’s it, really, which is simple and utterly engrossing in Mr. Fincher’s hands and he has previously worked with Pitt (on the gruesome serial killer movie, Se7en) and created several of the most striking, evocative music videos (“Freedom ’90” for George Michael and Madonna’s better Nineties shorts, including “Vogue” and “Oh Father”).
 The images—the eerie aftermath of battle, a quiet coastal outpost, a ballerina in motion and the spectator who gazes upon her—are splendid.

 Like the Marshalls, Pitt and Blanchett are known for bold career choices and they do not disappoint.
 They exercise necessary restraint for a visual showcase on this scale, though they portray characters worth caring about.
 His Benjamin is at once implacable and intense, fully confident yet distant and perfectly suited to a live-wire like her Daisy, a dancer who’s reedy and strong and reduced to putty in his presence.
 Thanks to the actors, even when the script all but calls for playacting, Daisy’s impetuousness gives way to loyalty and Benjamin’s solitude yields to intimacy; they belong to each other.

 Of course, that’s actually neither possible nor desirable.
-Reality is what it is (here it is partly pre-determined), life is finite, and one ought to live in the moment—this is why audiences coming out of the theater feel good, and, you will, too—though one knows that the moment will eventually end, as will The Curious Case of Benjamin Button, which inspires a keen curiosity about life in the most magnificent sense.
+Reality is what it is (here it is partly pre-determined), life is finite, and one ought to live in the moment—this is why audiences coming out of the theater feel good.
+You will, too—though one knows that the moment will eventually end.
+So will The Curious Case of Benjamin Button, which enchantingly rekindles one’s curiosity and wonder about life in the largest, and most magnificent, sense.